QMSS-G5072-2022/cipher_Chen_Jasmine/cipher_sc5088/README.md

 ## License

-`cipher_sc5088` was created by Jasmine Chen .
+`cipher_sc5088` was created by Jasmine Chen.
 It is licensed under the terms of the MIT license.

 ## Credits